 LLC is not as easy as it sounds & it comes at a cost

 In the US, LLC is governed by the laws of the state and therefore may vary from one state to another.
 You need professional help to guide you through the process and at times even help you with the registration, filing, and all the required paper-work.
 Therefore, it is always advisable to consult a professional before deciding upon creating an LLC.

 Coming to the part everyone is curious about.
 Such professional consultation and assistance cost you money.
 Further, it is not a one-time endeavor.
 You have to maintain separate books of accounts and furnish a few periodical disclosures.
 For all such work, you might need periodic help from these consultants and also hire accounting staff.
 Which means additional costs.
 So bear in mind, that LLC is only a good option if these costs are within your budget.

 Further, if there are several investors, it becomes mandatory to have an operating agreement.
 Like in Partnerships, this agreement defines the investments and reward-sharing ratio.
-To initiate the business, you will need all clearances from the authorities and the certificate for commencement of business.
+To initiate and successfully run your vacation rental business, you will need all clearances from the authorities and the certificate for the commencement of business.